Solo travel London, how on earth do you survive that?

 Yeah, I totally get it.
 Me too.

-Believe it or not, I haven’t traveled solo to London in ages and really had no idea how to even start planning my upcoming trip.
+Believe it or not, I haven’t traveled solo to London in ages (I mean I don’t even know what Elephant and Castle is.
+Come on!) and really had no idea how to even start planning my upcoming trip.

-And that’s when I had a very mild stroke of brilliance.
+Then I had a mild stroke of brilliance.

-I’ll just ask some of my blogger homies about their picks for the best things to do alone in London.
+I’ll just ask some of my blogger buddies about some of the best things to do in London when you’re traveling alone.

 And there you have it, this post was born!